eciggaar/cnt-workshop/openshift/2-CreateApplication.md

 1. From the Developer Dashboard, click on the **Starter Kits** tab.

 2. Pick one of the templates that is a good architectural fit for your application and the language and framework that you prefer to work with.
-For your first application, select the **Typescript Microservice**.
-This also works well in the Cloud Shell and is perfect for this workshop.
+For your first application, we suggest to use the Typescript Microservice template.
+This works well in the Cloud Shell and hence is perfect for this workshop.

     ![Typescript Microservice](images/typescript-microservice.png)